omar-florez/scratch_mlp/docs/index.md

 The topology of the network is simple:
 - Input X is a two dimensional vector
 - Weights W1 is a 2x3 matrix with randonmly initialized values
-- Hidden layer h1 consists of three neurons and
+- Hidden layer h1 consists of three neurons
-- Weights W2 is a 3x2 matrix with randonmly initialized values
+- Weights W2 is a 3x2 matrix with randonmly initialized values and
-- Output layer h2 consists of two neurons since the XOR function returns either 0 (y1=[0,1]) or 1 (y1 = [1,0])
+- Output layer h2 consists of two neurons since the XOR function returns either 0 (y1=[0,1]) or 1 (y2 = [1,0])

 More visually:
 ![alt text](https://raw.githubusercontent.com/omar-florez/scratch_mlp/master/docs/assets/overview2.png "Logo Title Text 1")

 Let's now train the model.
 In our simple example the trainable parameters are weights, but be aware that current research is exploring more types of parameters to be optimized.
 For example regularized distributions, topologies, residual, learning rates, etc.

 Backpropagation is a method to update the weights towards the direction (gradient) that minimizes a predefined error metric known as Loss function given a batch of labeled observations.
 This algorithm has been repeatedly rediscovered and is a special case of a more general technique called